 Once all the gravel was leveled Kyle took down several dead standing trees and cut them to length.
 He then used the 4 wheeler to pull them to site, and a draw knife to remove the bark.

 After aligning two logs on the sides, he made sure they were leveled out as well.
 Then he cut 3 x 6 cross beams out of more logs with the chainsaw using a 2 x 4 as a guide.
 He notched out space for them to set into the full logs and wedged them in.
-He also checked the leveling at this stage as well!
+Then it was time to check leveling at this stage as well!

 Then we glued down a moisture barrier to seal the floor from the elements.
 Then placed the floor board on top of that.